zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

   Improved the domeRadius.mel, domeCamera.py, domeMaterial.py, AEdomeAFL_FOV_StereoTemplate.mel, AEdomeAFL_FOVTemplate.mel, and domeHistogram.mel script's Maya 2017 compatibility by fixing the MEL "Redeclaration of variable" warnings

-  The domeMenu.mel script has been unified so Maya 2010-2017 use the same MEL script file that is now stored in the Domemaster3D/maya/common/scripts folder
+  The domeMenu.mel script has been unified so Maya 2010-2017 all use the same MEL script file that is now stored in the Domemaster3D/maya/common/scripts folder

   Edited the Dome Grid creation script so the catch command is used to handle the event that mental ray might not be installed and a doPaintEffectsToPoly function based Maya code dependency is going to try and change the .miFinalGatherCast attribute.

-  Renamed the Domemaster3D shelf open project icon text from "PRO" to "PROJ"
+  Renamed the Domemaster3D shelf open project icon label text from "PRO" to "PROJ"

   Updated the Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.